rgerlame/ubc-biol548o-w2020/lectures/lecture4-dplyr.md

 ### Exercise 2

-In this excercise you will use the `survey` data you downloaded above.
+In this exercise you will use the `surveys` data you downloaded above.
+For each of the 5 tasks below, start anew from the 'surveys' data.

 ***Do not use pipes for this exercise.***